MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

 ---
-title: "Configure Search for OneDrive for Business Multi-Geo" ms.author: tlarsen
+title: "Configure search for Office 365 Multi-Geo" ms.author: tlarsen
 author: tklarsen
 manager: arnek
-ms.date: 4/3/2018
 ms.audience: ITPro
 ms.topic: article
 ms.service: o365-solutions
 ms.custom:
 ms.collection: Strat_SP_gtc
 localization_priority: Priority
-description: "Learn about how to configure Search in a multi geo environment."
+description: "Learn about how to configure search in a multi geo environment."
 ---

-# Configure Search for OneDrive for Business Multi-Geo
+# Configure Search for Office 365 Multi-Geo

-In a OneDrive for Business Multi-Geo environment, an organization can have one Office 365 tenant, but store their OneDrive content in multiple geographical locations - one central location and one or more satellite locations.

-Each geo location has its own search index and Search Center.
+In a multi-geo environment, each geo location has its own search index and Search Center.
 When a user searches, the query is fanned out to all the indexes, and the returned results are merged.

-For example, a user in one geo location can search for content stored in another geo location, or for content on a SharePoint site that’s restricted to a different geo location.
+For example, a user in one geo location can search for content stored in another geo location, or for content on a SharePoint site that's restricted to a different geo location.
 If the user has access to this content, search will show the result.

 ## Which search clients work in a multi-geo environment?